-The stepper motor is what provides the rotational movement to the lead screw, the movement of the plunger, and the dispense of the liquid.
-Figure 4. shows a simplified diagram of the internal mechanism of a stepper motor.
-The general principle is quite simple; the central shaft of the motor (known as the rotor) includes a permanent magnet, and a series of stators are arranged in a ring around the outside of the shaft.
+The stepper motor is what provides the rotational movement to the lead screw, the movement of the plunger, and the dispensing of the liquid.
+Figure 4 shows a simplified diagram of the internal mechanism of a stepper motor.
+The general principle is quite simple: the central shaft of the motor (known as the rotor) includes a permanent magnet, and a series of stators are arranged in a ring around the outside of the shaft.
 These are electromagnets that can be selectively magnetised to attract or repel the magnet on the shaft.

-To rotate the shaft, pairs of these stators act together, attracting the rotor magnet and aligning it with the stator.
+Pairs of these stators act together, attracting the rotor magnet, aligning it with the stator, and thus rotating the shaft.
 The angular distance between each stator is the minimum distance that the motor can rotate.
 This is referred to as a step.
-In this simplified design, there are four pairs of stators which means that the minimum distance that can be rotated will be 45⁰.
+In this simplified design, there are four pairs of stators, which means that the minimum distance that can be rotated will be 45⁰.
 This is significantly larger than the standard 1.8⁰ or 0.9⁰ step values of most stepper motors.

 To improve the resolution of stepping, modern stepper motors use a hybrid design.
 In this design, the rotor and stator have teeth with equal angular spacing between them.
 In the first stator pair, these teeth align exactly with the teeth of the rotor.
-The next set of stators are offset by an angle equal to a quarter of the distance between the teeth.
+The next set of stators is offset by an angle equal to a quarter of the distance between the teeth.
 This repeats for each pair.
-The rotor itself consists of a permanent magnet formed as two discs; one disc forms the south magnetic pole and the other forms the northern pole.
+The rotor itself consists of a permanent magnet formed as two discs, one of which forms the south magnetic pole and the other the northern pole.
 The teeth on these discs are offset from one another by half the tooth distance.

-When energised, the rotor teeth align with the stator teeth.
+When energising occurs, the rotor teeth align with the stator teeth.
 By alternating which set is energised and which direction of current is passed through, the polarity of the stators can be in one of four different configurations.

-To rotate the rotor by a whole tooth requires four discreet steps.
-Therefore, for a rotor with 50 teeth this will result in 200 discrete steps per full revolution.
+To rotate the rotor by a whole tooth requires four discrete steps.
+Therefore, for a rotor with 50 teeth, this will result in 200 discrete steps per full revolution.
 In order for the rotor to move by a quarter of the angular distance between the teeth, each pair must be energised in turn, while the quarter angular offset must be utilised for each pair.

-Most stepper motors use a total of eight stators arranged in four pairs, and each stator has six teeth.
+Most stepper motors use a total of eight stators arranged in four pairs.
+Each of these stators will also have six teeth.
 This gives an average total of 48 teeth.
-The rotor however, will have 50 teeth.
+The rotor, however, will have 50 teeth.
 This means that each time the stators are energised, the rotor will move one 200th of a full rotation.
 This is an angle of 1.8⁰.
 In a motor with 0.9⁰ stepping angles, there are 16 stators arranged in eight pairs.
-Therefore, there will be a total of 96 teeth on the stators while the rotor consists of 100 individual teeth.
+Therefore, there will be a total of 96 teeth on the stators, while the rotor consists of 100 individual teeth.

 Motor Control and Micro Stepping

-One thing that sets apart stepper motor drivers however, is that they allow for the motor to move fractions of an angle.
-They do this simply by varying how energised each set of stators are.
+One thing that sets stepper motor drivers apart, however, is that they allow the motor to move fractions of an angle.
+They do this simply by varying how energised each set of stators is.
 This is called micro stepping.
 As the name implies, this technique allows the motor to move a small fraction of a step.
-This reduction in stepping size typically occurs on a binary scale with most values being either 1/32 or 1/64.
+This reduction in stepping size typically occurs on a binary scale, with most values being either 1/32 or 1/64.
 Some, however, can go as low as 1/256.
 This value means the driver can divide each individual 1.8⁰ step into 32, 64, or even 256 smaller steps.
 This could give you an individual step angle as small as 0.007⁰.

 Micro stepping is done by energising both sets of stators simultaneously.
-In Figure 6. we use the simplified view of a stepper motor to show how micro stepping works.
+In Figure 6, we use a simplified view of a stepper motor to show how micro stepping works.
 To achieve the lowest level of micro stepping (1/2), the driver simply energises the two sets an equal amount.
-This results in the rotor being equally attracted to both sets of stators and an equilibrium position is reached halfway between the current position and the next position.
+This results in the rotor being equally attracted to both sets of stators, and an equilibrium position is reached halfway between the current position and the next position.

 Things are a little more complex when higher levels of micro stepping are involved.
 To go these shorter distances, the driver must control which pair is energised as well as the current direction.
 In these cases, however, it must also control the strength of the magnetic field generated by the stators.

-Figure 7. shows how the duty cycle for the stator-sets A and B will vary over a single step when using a micro stepping measurement of 1/64.
-By reducing the duty cycle, a lower strength magnetic field is used to move the rotor.
-As a result, when it does a single micro step, the motor generates a lower torque.
+Figure 7 shows how the duty cycle for the stator sets A and B will vary over a single step when using a micro stepping measurement of 1/64.
+By reducing the duty cycle, a lower-strength magnetic field is used to move the rotor.
+As a result, when it does a single micro step, the motor generates less torque.
 For 1/64 micro stepping, the torque generated per micro step is less than 2.5% of the maximum torque.
 By increasing the number of micro steps per discreet movement, the torque can be increased.
-The inlet on Figure 7. shows how the increase in the number of micro steps taken results in an increase in torque.
+The inlet on Figure 7 shows how the increase in the number of micro steps taken results in an increase in torque.